pefflerm/haskell-cs330/README.md

 ## Getting Started
 ### Installation
+To install Haskell run the following commands as a non-administrative user.

+**Linux and macOS**

+In the terminal type ```curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh```

+**Windows**

+In the PowerShell type ```Set-ExecutionPolicy Bypass -Scope Process -Force;[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; try { & ([ScriptBlock]::Create((Invoke-WebRequest https://www.haskell.org/ghcup/sh/bootstrap-haskell.ps1 -UseBasicParsing))) -Interactive -DisableCurl } catch { Write-Error $_ }```

+These commands will install the Haskell Toolchain which includes the Glasgow Haskell Compiler (GHC), the haskell-language-server (HLS), cabal-install, and stack.

-#### Hello World
+### Hello World
-The following code is the simplest way to write a "Hello world" program.
+The following code is the simplest way to write a "Hello World" program.

 ```
 module HelloWorld where

-main :: IO ()

-main = do
+sayHello::String
-    putStrLn "Hello World"
+sayHello = "Hello World"
 ```

 This code can be run two different ways.
 The first is to open a command prompt window and navigate to the directory containing the file.
 Run the command `ghci`.
 Once the interpreter is running, type `:l HelloWorld` at the prompt.
 The HelloWorld module will be loaded.
-From there, type `main` and hit enter.
-The main function will run, printing "Hello World" to the screen.
+From there, type `sayHello` and hit enter.
+The function will return the string "Hello World".

 The second way to run this code is to open the folder that contains the file in VS Code.
 Inside the terminal type `runghc ./HelloWorld` and hit enter.
 The program will compile and print "Hello World" to the screen.
 #### Comments